Tipton: History

 By the end of the 1970s, most of the housing in Tipton built before 1890 had been demolished.
 Owen Street, the town's main shopping area, was redeveloped between 1979 and 1982, with a reduced number of shop units as well as new low-rise council houses and flats.

 In 1956, one of Britain's first comprehensive schools, Tividale Comprehensive School, was opened in Tipton near the border with Oldbury, in the area which became part of Warley a decade later and was not included in the modern Tipton DY4 postal district.

-Tipton's first gasworks was opened in 1958 and redeveloped as a state-of-the-art Naphta Gas plant by 1965, but owing to the emergence of North Sea gas, the gasworks closed in 1975 and stood empty for a decade before demolition.
-The site of the gas plant was redeveloped as the Standbridge Park housing estates in the 1990s.
+Tipton's first gasworks was opened in 1958 and redeveloped as a state-of-the-art naphtha gas plant by 1965, but owing to the emergence of North Sea gas, the gasworks closed in 1975 and stood empty for a decade before demolition.
+The site of the gas plant was redeveloped as the 'Standbridge Park housing estates' in the 1990s.